 4. VENUES & VARIETY: This festival packs in over 200 shows in 25+ locations over 14 days.
 As for the venues, no space is left untouched: buzzing galleries, intimate theatres, outdoor performances and, of course, the blue and beautiful Big Top tent.

 5. THE ARTISTS: Expect an eclectic mix of artists coming together to put on a show of the traditional, the contemporary and the controversial.
-This year, bop along to Irish musicians, Gavin James and Kodaline, or take yourself back to the 80s as you belt out the lyrics to "Our House" by English band, Madness.
+Bop along to the Pixies and Flaming Lips, or take yourself back to the 90s as you belt out the lyrics to Nothing Compares 2 U with Irish singer Sinead O'Connor.

 6. THE SPECIAL SPECTACLES: Death-defying stilt walking stunts, surreal giant puppets, and monsters in the sky: you don’t know what you’ll stumble across walking through the city’s cobbled streets during the Arts Festival.